HB 3076-2 : State Licensing for Arms Dealers

 Position: Support Status: Senate Judiciary Committee with subsequent referral to House Ways and Means

-Most arms dealers in Oregon are required to have a federal license to be "in the business" of selling firearms.
-This bill relates to requiring federally licensed firearms dealers to also be licensed by the state of Oregon.
+Arms dealers in Oregon are required to have a federal license to be "in the business" of selling firearms.
+HB 3076-2 requires federally licensed firearms dealers operating in Oregon to also be licensed by the state of Oregon.
+Security, accountability, and reporting requirements are required.

 Update